 Read Also: New Class of Antibiotics Found to Be Effective Against Resistant Bacteria

 However, unraveling the mysteries behind the benefits of these microorganisms is quite difficult.
 One reason is that it is not easy to culture many types of bacteria in the laboratory.
-But the use of bioinformatics and modern DNA sequencing methods has made the discovery of new active ingredients from these organisms easier.
-And by employing this approach, the research team at ETH Zurich, led by Jorn Piel, have been able to discover new ways to synthesize peptides (small molecules of proteins) natural products which are relatively abundant in bacteria.
+However, the use of bioinformatics and modern DNA sequencing methods has made the discovery of new active ingredients from these organisms easier.
+By employing this approach, the research team at ETH Zurich, led by Jorn Piel, has been able to discover new ways to synthesize peptides (small molecules of proteins) natural products that are relatively abundant in bacteria.

 The research